desmondkoech/Data-Visualization-with-Python/README.md

-# Data-Visualization-with-Python
+# data-visualization-with-python
-This Data is about population of countries whereby I visualize it with python
+This data is about population of countries whereby I visualized it with python